Hawkins County Commission passes resolution funding water projects - NewsBreak

 David Crockett High School seeks donations for flood victims

-David Crockett High School is collecting donations until Friday evening for the students and community of Letcher County Central High School in Kentucky after their community was hit hard by recent flooding.
+David Crockett High School is collecting donations until Friday evening for the students and community of Letcher County Central High School in Kentucky after the area was hit hard by recent flooding.
 Letcher County, only two hours away from Johnson City, has seen historic flooding in the past week, and...

 Comments / 1